Nathan-Osborne/COVID-19-Network/Readme.md

 ## File Organization

-COVID-19_Model.pdf - Basic outline of the model
+COVID-19_Model.pdf - Basic outline of the model <br />
-Clean Data and Run Initial Model.ipynb - Initial model results ExamplePlot.png - example of what plots will be included in the shiny app.
+Clean Data and Run Initial Model.ipynb - Initial model results <br />
+ExamplePlot.png - example of what plots will be included in the shiny app.
 This figure shows the counties that influence Weschester County, NY.
-In the shiny app the figure will be interactive, meaning users can hover over counties and see the strength of influence.
+In the shiny app the figure will be interactive, meaning users can hover over counties and see the strength of influence. <br />
+COVID_network.csv - The resulting network from the preliminary model

 ## April 10 Update